Cry Sugar: Background

-Cry Sugar is Birchard's first album of new material since his 2016 soundtrack for the video game Watch Dogs 2.
-In a press release, Birchard described the album as influenced by "American decadence" and the "apocalyptic film scores" of artists such as Vangelis and John Williams."
+Cry Sugar is Birchard's first album of new material since his 2016 soundtrack for the video game Watch Dogs 2 and his first full-length solo release in the digital streaming era.
+In a press release, Birchard described the album as influenced by his move to Los Angeles, in which he observed its "American decadence" and compared it to the "apocalyptic film scores" of artists such as Vangelis and John Williams."
 Gospel and soul samples feature on much of the album, a quality rooted in Birchard's admiration for the tradition of hip-hop producers including DJ Premier, Pete Rock, and Just Blaze.
-Chad Hugo of the Neptunes contributed to the track "Redeem."
-The track "Stump" was inspired by Max Richter's "On the Nature of Daylight," heard in the soundtrack of Shutter Island (2010).
+Chad Hugo of the Neptunes contributed to the track "Redeem".
+The track "Stump" was inspired by Max Richter's "On the Nature of Daylight", heard in the soundtrack of Shutter Island (2010).

-The cover artwork by Willehad Eilers depicts a debauched scene featuring the Stay-Puft Marshmallow Man in a thong.
+The cover artwork by Willehad Eilers depicts a debauched scene featuring Donald Duck in a thong.
 A music video for the single "Bicstan" was directed by Patti Harrison and Alan Resnick.
-Visuals for the "Megamix" and "Stump" releases were made by an artist named kingcon2k11.
+Visuals for the "Megamix" and "Stump" releases were made by an artist named kingcon2k11 using a neural network.

 Critical reception

-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Cry Sugar received an average score of 79, based on 7 reviews, indicating "generally favourable reviews."
+At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, Cry Sugar received an average score of 79, based on 7 reviews, indicating "generally favourable reviews".

 Louis Torracinta of Clash suggested the album "may take the cake for dance record of the year," adding that it "pulls from everywhere, all at once, swimming in the old and celebrating ecstatically the new."
 David Renshaw of The Fader stated that Birchard's "love of the wildly high BPM club sound of hardcore is blended with soulful gospel samples and epic movie-score landscapes to create a project that's irreverent, yet moving and hypnotic as well."
-Alexis Petridis of The Guardian stated that "there’s an edge-of-chaos tone to Cry Sugar, an album on which almost every sound fizzes with distortion and the music occasionally sounds on the verge of collapse."
+Alexis Petridis of The Guardian stated that "there's an edge-of-chaos tone to Cry Sugar, an album on which almost every sound fizzes with distortion and the music occasionally sounds on the verge of collapse."
 Gaby Wood of Resident Advisor called the album Birchard's "definitive solo effort" which "sees him re-emerge not as a jack but a master of all trades, fusing soul, jazz, happy hardcore and dance into vibrant, technicolor explosions of sound that succinctly capture the mood of our time in all its fitful glory and pain."
+Arielle Lana LeJarde of Mixmag described Cry Sugar as a "62-minute-long hallucinogenic trip into our innermost emotions through frantically introspective, groove-coaxing tunes."

+"Lonely Days" was named one of Clash's top tracks of 2022.

 Track listing

-All tracks produced by Hudson Mohawke, except "Redeem", co-produced with Chad Hugo, and "Kpipe", co-produced with Káryyn.
+All tracks produced by Hudson Mohawke, except "Redeem", co-produced with Chad Hugo, and "Kpipe", co-produced with KÁRYYN.